emfcamp/software_stories/volunteer_system_user_stories.md

 * Normal - A time period, at a location where a role to be filled.
 * Training - Special shift that the volunteer must complete before being allowed to do other shifts of that type (e.g. bar training)

 > I don't think we've run training sessions scheduled via system, do we want this?
-I don't think there is a
+I don't think there is much need for this.
+If it is needed could handle it in current system with a new "X training" role that we can create shifts for.

 ## Availability
 Allow volunteers to indicate that they don't mind the specific role they perform.